kmwoley/stripe-pm-exercise/README.md

 1. Open a new terminal and navigate to the `/client` directory
 1. Run `npm start`

-At this time, your browswer should launch to [http://localhost:3000](http://localhost:3000).
+At this time, your browser should launch to [http://localhost:3000](http://localhost:3000).
 If it does not, navigate to the page manually.

+# Usage
+Stripe provides [test Credit Card numbers](https://stripe.com/docs/payments/accept-a-payment#web-test-integration) to demonstrate the various payment success/failure conditions.
+Use these Credit Cards to complete a payment.

+The Server logs relevent payment activity (intent creation, order information, success/failure, and payment intent events) in the `/server` directory in `payments.log`

+# Enjoy!
+Feel free to file issues if you see any.